 It seems a lot like the purported difference between minimalists and consumerists – having nice stuff is wasteful, spending money on experiences is not.
 But you’re not saving money choosing one route over the other – you’re just making different choices with the money you have.
 And I am uncertain why one set of choices is less “wasteful” than the other.
 If I save money on travel in order to have a nice house that I get to enjoy with my family and friends everyday, why is that not considered frugality?

 There was an article awhile back on Iwillteachyoutoberich that reasoned that spending a lot doesn’t necessarily mean one is wasteful if the amount spent is conscious.
 One shouldn’t assume that spending on what others may perceive as frivolous is unwise if it’s meaningful to the person who spends it.
-And MixedUpMoney once proclaimed: everyone is frugal.
+And MixedUpMoney once proclaimed: we are all frugal.